7 Best Paint Strippers for Wood – Tested, Reviewed & Trusted for Every Type of Surface

 7. Blue Bear Soy Gel Paint Remover — Best Natural Paint Stripper for Sustainable Wood Projects

-Not ideal for: Time-sensitive jobs or large commercial areas
+Not Ideal For: Time-sensitive jobs or large commercial areas

 Paint Stripper for Wood – Buying Guide from Someone Who’s Been There

 Choosing the right paint stripper for wood isn’t as simple as grabbing the first can off the shelf.
 I’ve spent years restoring everything from antique oak dressers to exterior wooden shutters, and I’ve learned that not all paint removers are created equal.
-The difference between a clean, easy job and a damaged mess often comes down to the stripper you choose.
-In this buying guide, I’ll walk you through what I look for when selecting a paint remover for different types of wood projects—so you can avoid trial-and-error and make the right decision the first time.

 1. Understand the Type of Wood Surface You’re Working With